 This post contains affiliate links, clicking on them with not cost you any thing extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!

-We live in the suburbs of Salt Lake City Utah.
+We live in the suburbs of a city.
 The town we live in used to be pretty rural.
 In fact when I was growing up our town was still the country.
 Over the last 30 years the city has invaded pretty heavily, but our city council has done a fairly good job of defending the country feel of our town.
 Most developments in our town require at least half acre lots and there really is a lot of farmland (or at least pasture land) around.
 On top of that our city hasn’t allowed much development surrounding the Jordan river.
 We live less than a half mile from the river so there is a lot of open land surrounding our neighborhood.
 That means that we still get to enjoy some of the natural wildlife.
 We have lots of migratory birds, birds of prey and even a small herd of deer.
 But along with the good come the bad including raccoons, skunks and MICE!

 Our first line of defense against mice in our house is Kiwi.
 Yes you read that right Kiwi.
 No we don’t spread tropical fruit all over our house, that’s the name of our cat!
 Getting a house cat was the best thing we ever did to deal with mice coming in the house.
 Since Kiwi joined the family we have only seen one mouse in the house and it was quickly dispatched by our feline friend!

 Liz over at suburban tomato and I had a discussion the other day about dealing with mouse problems in the garden.
 I told her about the magical mouse box and promised to post a few pictures.
 What makes our mouse boxes magical?
 Mice go in the box in droves but they never come out!